libhal-google/libhal.github.io/mkdocs/design/architecture.md

 The purpose of this is to make finding and exploring the available set of drivers easier for the end developer by having them all in one place.

-## A.x Github Actions & Remote Workflows
+## A.11 Github Actions & Remote Workflows

 libhal uses github and github action "workflow_dispatch" to allow other repos to reuse libhal's continuous integration steps.
 The actions are configurable via